The teachings of the Angel

 Discussion :

-What about pair production symmetry with energy?
+What about the symmetry of production by opposite pairs with energy?
 There would be two types of energy: positive and negative.
-However, since energy can take on the same quantum state in the same space-time (undifferentiated), these two forms can coexist without touching.
+However, since energy can take the same quantum state in the same spacetime (undifferentiated), these two forms can coexist without touching.
 In fact, energy does not interact with itself; rather, it concentrates on matter.
-Lasers that intersect do not make contact between themselves (undifferentiated).
-They just mix their presences and their interactions do not oppose each other but add up!
-As a result, positive and negative energies may coexist in the same world; there is no annihilation of these two opposites.
-But what do the terms "positive" and "negative" energy mean?
-This means that the properties of energies need to be reversed, but these are identical to our own: electromagnetic and nuclear forces.
-In short, these antisymmetric forces are essentially our own inverted energy forces.
-The idea is that what attracts turns into what repels.
-The powerful inverted nuclear force, for instance, is a repulsive force instead of a binding one.
-As a result, it does not bind its quarks together, but rather drives them apart.
+Thus, intersecting lasers do not make contact with each other (undifferentiated).
+They simply combine their energies, and their interactions do not oppose each other but add up!
+Consequently, positive and negative energies can coexist in the same universe; there is no annihilation between these two opposites since they do not touch.

-They would prefer to follow a non-repulsive mass, so, a mass that does not react with their own forces.
-In short, they would prefer to follow our matter rather than theirs and thus follow all these gravitational fields.
+They would prefer to follow a non-repulsive mass, that is, a mass that doesn't react with their own forces.
+In short, they would prefer to follow our matter rather than their own, and thus follow all these gravitational fields.
 Fields that they would amplify with their own mass.
-And because of the large amount of these matters with their antimatters, these fields would be very broad.
-Doesn’t that remind you of something?
-But yes, the ghost gravity!
-In other words, we are talking about Dark Matter!
+And because of the large quantity of this matter with its antimatter, these areas would be very wide.
+Doesn't that remind you of something?
+Why, phantom gravity!
+In other words, we're talking about dark matter!
+Dark matter: a simple pair production symmetry that begins with energy!
+Interesting, isn't it?

 Findings :